foreverfl/vscode/docs/python/tutorial-flask.md

    You can see that the code is now much simpler, and concerned only with data values, because the markup and formatting is all contained in the template.

-1. Start the program (inside or outside of the debugger, using `kb(workbench.action.debug.run)`), navigate to a /hello/name URL, and observe the results.
+1. Start the program (inside or outside of the debugger, using `Ctrl+F5`), navigate to a /hello/name URL, and observe the results.

 1. Also try navigating to a /hello/name URL using a name like `<a%20value%20that%20could%20be%20HTML>` to see Flask's automatic escaping at work.
 The "name" value shows up as plain text in the browser rather than as rendering an actual element.